jackdcasey/RansomwareSimulator/README.md

 # ✨✨✨ RansomwareSimulator ✨✨✨
-A cross-platform tool for simulating ransomware
+A cross-platform tool for testing ransomware protection

 ```
     ____